 Professional theater accessible to everyone

-For more than 40 seasons since the founding of SF Shakes in 1983, our signature Free Shakespeare in the Park program has helped to make the words and themes of Shakespeare accessible to everyone, regardless of age, ethnicity, financial status, or level of education.
+Since the founding of SF Shakes in 1983, our signature Free Shakespeare in the Park program has helped to make the words and themes of Shakespeare accessible to everyone, regardless of age, ethnicity, financial status, or level of education.
 Every summer we bring a new production to outdoor venues across the San Francisco Bay Area and invite the community to join us in the park – no reservations, tickets, or prior Shakespeare experience required – for a fresh reimagining of Shakespeare’s timeless tales.
-Scroll down to look back at last season and ahead to next season, support Free Shakes, join the production, and see 40 years of Free Shakes history.
+Scroll down to look back at last season’s Cymbeline and ahead to the 2024 production of The Tempest, support Free Shakes, join the production, and see 41 years of Free Shakes history.

-San Francisco Shakespeare Festival is pleased to announce that its summer 2023 Free Shakespeare in the Park production will be Cymbeline .
-The play will be directed by Festival Resident Artist Maryssa Wanlass (pictured).
+San Francisco Shakespeare Festival’s summer 2024 Free Shakespeare in the Park production will be The Tempest.

 Although it is free to attend, it’s not free to produce!
 If you have the means to do so, then please, take action today and donate.
 Our work is made possible by donations from organizations and individuals like you.